idiap/bob/python/doc/Optimizing.rst

 Profiling |project| Python C++ extensions
 -----------------------------------------

-If |project| was compiled with Google perftools support, profiling python C++ extensions should be easy.
+If |project| was compiled with Google perftools support like indicated above, profiling python C++ extensions should be easy.
 Here is a recipe:

 .. code-block:: sh